zchee/golang-wiki/Questions.md

 * **IRC** channel #go-nuts on Libera

 If we closed your issue as a question with a link to this wiki, we apologize.
 Please ask the question on one of the above forums.

+Please do not write your question on a wiki page.
+Please use one of the above forums.